Home » Cocktails » Vodka Iced Tea Recipe

 Woman stirring a glass of iced tea.

-Stir with a bar spoon, then clap the sprig of mint in between your palms once or twice before you add it to the glass.
+To garnish, clap a sprig of mint in between your palms once or twice before you add it to the glass.
 It will release even more fragrance!
 Your nose will love it, trust me!

 Frequently Asked Questions